vtorosyan/vtorosyan.github.io/_posts/2021/2021-08-18-engineering-manager-readme.md

 # My personal goal

-I can take a long break from work and it shouldn’t make a difference for the team, specifically, for my team member this would meen:
+I can take a long break from work and it shouldn’t make a difference for the team, specifically, for my team member this would mean:
 - They feel empowered as a human and as a leader to figure out what they need to do and they know the best way to do it and get it done.
 - They have enough context to understand priorities and what they need to focus on over the long period of time.
 - They have effective relationships with people in the company and know who to reach out when needed.